Book an appointment

 • For Clients wanting birth control:

 • New prescriptions for pill/patch/ring/shot; The Doctor/Nurse will give you a prescription for three months to give you time to adjust to the method.
-Usually follow up prescriptions are written to provide a 6 month supply.
+Typically, follow up prescriptions are written to provide a 6 month supply.

 • For Clients who want/require an exam or testing